Acetoacetic acid

-Acetoacetic acid (IUPAC name: 3-Oxobutanoic acid, also known as Acetonecarboxylic acid, Acetyl acetate or Diacetic acid) is the organic compound with the formula CH3COCH2COOH.
+Acetoacetic acid (IUPAC name: 3-oxobutanoic acid, also known as acetonecarboxylic acid or diacetic acid) is the organic compound with the formula CH3COCH2COOH.
 It is the simplest beta-keto acid, and like other members of this class, it is unstable.
 The methyl and ethyl esters, which are quite stable, are produced on a large scale industrially as precursors to dyes.
 Acetoacetic acid is a weak acid.

 Biochemistry

-Under typical physiological conditions, acetoacetic acid exists as its conjugate base, acetoacetate.
+Under typical physiological conditions, acetoacetic acid exists as its conjugate base, acetoacetate:

-Acetoacetate is produced in the mitochondria of the liver from acetoacetyl coenzyme A (CoA).
-First, another acetyl group is added from acetyl CoA to form 3-hydroxy-3-methylglutaryl CoA, then an acetyl CoA is lost from this, yielding acetoacetate.
-The initial acetoacetate can come from the last cycle in the beta oxidation of a fatty acid, or it can be synthesized from two acetyl CoA molecules, catalyzed by thiolase.
+Unbound acetoacetate is primarily produced by liver mitochondria from its thioester with coenzyme A (CoA):

+The acetoacetyl-CoA itself is formed by three routes: